Setting

 • Hyacinth’s Calendar — What we’ve covered in-story, with dates.

-• Ages and Artists — I have put off doing this for six years and I’m goin’ for seven, baby!
+• Ages and Artists — I have put off doing this for seven years and I’m goin’ for eight, baby!